vallode/vallode.com/content/posts/_index.md

 +++
-title = "posts"
+title = "Posts"
 sort_by = "date"
 +++

-# Posts

-I enjoy writing but I'm woefully bad at publishing them, I want to get better and so this is a collection of all my writing.
-(Nothing to see here yet!)
+I enjoy writing but I'm woefully bad at publishing the pieces, I want to get better and so this is a collection of all my writing.